 The Compact of Free Association (P.L.
 99-239) created three political entities from the former Trust Territory of the Pacific Islands.
-Two of these entities, the Marshall Islands and the Federated States of Micronesia, voted in 1986 to end political ties with the U.S. The third entity, Palau, voted to ratify the compact in 1994; its independence was effective October 1, 1994.
-These three entities are the Freely Associated States.
+Two of these entities, the Republic of the Marshall Islands (RMI) and the Federated States of Micronesia (FSM), voted in 1986 to end political ties with the U.S. The third entity, the Republic of Palau, voted to ratify the compact in 1994; its independence was effective October 1, 1994.
+These three entities are collectively known as the Freely Associated States.
 See 34 CFR 600.2.

-Students who are citizens of the Freely Associated States-the Federated States of Micronesia and the Republics of Palau and the Marshall Islands-are eligible for Pell Grants (citizens of Palau are also eligible for FWS and FSEOG; see below) but are not eligible for Title IV loans.
-These students should have a passport from the Freely Associated States or an I-94.
+Students who are citizens of the Freely Associated States are eligible for Pell Grants (citizens of Palau are also eligible for FWS and FSEOG; see below) but are not eligible for Direct Loans.
+These students should have a passport from the Freely Associated States or a I-94 form.